pompeiifreckles/Device-Drivers/Chapter_02/Readme.md

    S_IRUGO|S_IWUSR   // read and write
    ```

-   NOTE: you should not make module parameters writable, unless you are prepared to detect the change and react accordingly.
+   NOTE: You should not make module parameters writable, unless you are prepared to detect the change and react accordingly.